SeaOfNodes/Simple/chapter04/README.md

 initial control token is in Start, it then moves via the Proj node to Return.
 In later chapters we will see how the token moves across branches.

-## Note Regarding Visualizations

-From this chapter onwards we omit the edges from Constants to Start node, mainly to reduce clutter and help draw reader's attention to the more important aspects of the graph.

 ## More Peephole Optimizations

-Now that we have non-constant integer values, we do additional optimizations, rearranging algebraic expressions to enable constant folding.
+Now that we have non-constant integer values, we can do additional optimizations, rearranging algebraic expressions to enable constant folding.
 For example:

 ```
 return 1 + arg + 2;